Riding a motorcycle is one of the most freeing and thrilling activities you can do. Unfortunately, it is also dangerous.

 If you or someone you love was injured in a motorcycle accident, you need a skilled Connecticut motorcycle accident lawyer.

-We will work tirelessly to hold all responsible parties accountable and help you pursue the compensation you deserve after being involved in a motorcycle accident in Connecticut.
-Contact our motorcycle accident law firm today to schedule an initial consultation.
+We will work tirelessly to hold all responsible parties accountable and help you recover compensation you deserve after being involved in a motorcycle accident in Connecticut.
+Call (860) 561-0651 or contact our CT motorcycle accident law firm today to schedule an initial consultation.

 What Steps to Take Following a Motorcycle Accident in CT

 The first thing you should do is to call 911.
-You need to request the police come to the scene as well as emergency medical personnel.
+The police and emergency medical personnel should come to the scene.
 If your injuries are not too severe and you can safely do so, take photos of the accident scene.

 You want to get pictures of your motorcycle, the other involved vehicles, skid marks, vehicle positions, and any pertinent scene details.
 Perhaps it was raining at the time, there was debris on the road, etc. These details can be important in determining liability.